 Rule: V.R.A.P.
 11(b)(1)

-Event: Supreme Court receives notice of appeal, assigns a docket number, makes appeal volume, and sends a letter to the parties
+Event: Supreme Court receives notice of appeal, assigns a case number, sends a letter to the parties, and within 14 days makes appeal volume if applicable.

 Rule: V.R.A.P.
 12(a)